Smoke and Mirrors: An Interview with Melissa Scholes Young

 About the Interviewer:

-Michelle Ross is the author of There’s So Much They Haven’t Told You, winner of the 2016 Moon City Press Short Fiction Award (MCP 2017).
-Her writing has appeared in Cream City Review, Gulf Coast, Hobart, and many other venues.
-She serves as fiction editor for Atticus Review.
+Michelle Ross is the author of There’s So Much They Haven’t Told You, which won the 2016 Moon City Press Short Fiction Award.
+Her fiction has recently appeared or is forthcoming in Electric Literature’s Recommended Reading, Tahoma Literary Review, Threadcount, TriQuarterly, and other venues.
+She is fiction editor of Atticus Review.

 About the Artist: